How to apply to the Mundus Journalism master's programme

 Thank you for taking the time to write a reference for our Mundus Journalism applicant; this is much appreciated.
 If you want to know more about the Mundus Journalism programme, please visit www.mundusjournalism.com.

-As we receive around 500 applications for the Mundus Journalism programme each year, the applicant’s reference letters are a crucial part of the application, and are carefully evaluated by our selection committee.
+As we receive around 500 applications for the Mundus Journalism programme each year, the applicant’s reference letters are a crucial part of the application, and are carefully evaluated by our Selection Committee.

 We would be grateful if you could submit the reference on an official letterhead from your institution, and make sure that it is signed.
 Unsigned letters of reference will not be considered.